aryan0821/sync.io/README.md

 **Solution**: Integrated Claude AI to analyze email relevance with configurable confidence thresholds.
 Only emails above the threshold are forwarded, with reasoning provided.

-**Implementation**: `ClaudeService` in `src/services/claude.ts` analyzes email subject, sender, and content preview to determine relevance score.
+**Implementation**: `ClaudeService` in `src/services/claude.ts` uses Anthropic's Claude API (Claude Sonnet 4.5) to analyze email subject, sender, and content preview.
+The service:
+- Sends email metadata to Claude with a prompt asking for relevance analysis
+- Receives JSON response with `isRelevant`, `confidence`, `reasoning`, and `category`
+- Only forwards emails above the configurable confidence threshold
+- Falls back to keyword-based analysis if Claude API is unavailable

 ### Challenge 4: Work Conflict Detection